Mobility-Assisted Decentralized Federated Learning: Convergence Analysis and A Data-Driven Approach: Experimental Results

 \subsubsection{Fully-Connected Graph as upper bound}

 The experiments in this section are intended to empirically demonstrate the deployment efficiency of our proposed method compared to Random Movement and examine the trade off between network parameters and performance.
+Due to the large complexity of COM as a baseline and DAM, we limit these experiments to only DCM and Random Movement.
 We introduce a fully-connected scenario in which there is no communication constraint ($R_c=\infty$) and all clients can freely exchange their updates (fully-connected topology).
 Despite the rich connectivity among clients in the network and maximum accuracy, this topology dramatically increases the communication bottleneck similar to server-based FL.

 Considering this topology as an upper bound, we conduct extensive analysis to explore the trade offs between the parameters across the mobility strategies.
 To this end, we vary the parameters to determine the threshold value for $R_c$ and $|\mathcal{C}_m|$ required for the DFL system to achieve performance comparable to $90\%$ of a system operating under a fully-connected topology.